-If you think you have a food allergy or intolerance, then it is important to get a proper diagnosis.
+If you think you or someone close to you has a food allergy, then it is important to get a proper diagnosis.
 Don’t cut food groups out of your diet without medical advice, because you could miss out on important nutrients.

 A food allergy is when the body’s immune system mistakenly reacts to specific foods, and the food the body reacts to is known as the allergen.
 Most allergic reactions to food are mild, but some can be very serious.
 The only way people can deal with a food allergy is to avoid the foods that make them ill.

 You can be allergic to any food but certain foods are responsible for most food allergies.
 In the UK, food business must tell you if they use any of 14 key allergens in the food and drink they produce.
 This may be provided on a label, orally or written on a menu.